mattermost/mattermost-webapp/README.md

 It's written in Golang and React and runs as a single Linux binary with MySQL or Postgres.
 Every month on the 16th [a new compiled version is released under an MIT license](https://www.mattermost.org/download/).

+This project hosts the webapp client code.
+Please file issues at [/mattermost-server](https://github.com/mattermost/mattermost-server), which hosts the server code.

 - [Review product documentation](http://docs.mattermost.com/).
 - [Download compiled version](https://mattermost.org/download).